sloretz/sdformat_test_files/README.md

   * A model with an offset pose
 * `pose_link`
   * A link with an offset pose
+* `pose_link_all`
+  * A link with an offset pose that has a collision, inertial and visual with offset poses as well.
 * `pose_visual`
   * A visual with an offset pose
 * `pose_collision`